ClinicalGenomicsGBG/Taxprofiler-Metagenomics/README.md

 ```

-Downlaod the newer version (tested on 1.1.2)
+Download the newer version (tested on 1.1.5)

 ```

-nf-core download taxprofiler -r 1.1.2
+nf-core download taxprofiler -r 1.1.5

 or